-Lean emerged out of the manufacturing world with a rallying cry for “waste reduction” in the production process.
+Lean emerged from the manufacturing world with a rallying cry for “waste reduction” in the production process.
 Lean Software drew parallels between hardware and software manufacturing processes and aimed to reduce waste also in the production process.

 Then Lean Startup came along and pointed out that efficient production is NOT enough UNLESS it also delivers customer value and emphasized learning OVER production towards that end.